jju/tome/srd.md

-The SRD stands for System Reference Document, which contains the rules you can use to publish content under Creative Commons.
+The SRD stands for System Reference Document, which contains the rules you can use to publish D&D content under Creative Commons.
 The current version of the document is located on the [D&D Beyond website](https://www.dndbeyond.com/srd).

 ## Classes